Hunt family (Texas)

 The Hunt family is an American business family based in Texas.
-They are most famous for their involvement in the energy industry via their creation and leadership of the Hunt Oil Company, Hunt Petroleum and Hunt Energy.
-Forbes estimates the family's net worth at $24.8 billion.
+They are most famous for their involvement in the energy industry via their creation and leadership of the Hunt Oil Company, Hunt Petroleum, Hunt Energy and Petro-Hunt.
+The family also has significant holdings in the sports, media, hotel and real estate industries.
+As of 2024, the Hunts were ranked as America's twelfth richest family.

 History

-H. L. Hunt

 Haroldson Lafayette Hunt Jr. was born on February 17, 1889, near Ramsey, Illinois.
-During the 1930s, he bought the title for the East Texas Oil Field for $1,000,000, and became one of the eight richest Americans until his death on November 29, 1974, with a net worth between $300–700 million.
+During the 1930s, he bought the title for the East Texas Oil Field for $1,000,000.
+Ultimately, H.L. became one of the eight richest Americans until his death on November 29, 1974, with a net worth between $300–700 million.

+Over the course of H.L's lifetime and after his death, the Hunt family has used their fortune from the energy industry to invest extensively in sports teams, hotels and real estate.
+In 2024, Forbes estimated the Hunt family's net worth at $24.8 billion and ranked them as the twelfth richest family in the U.S.